espocrm/documentation/administration/bpm-activities.md

 ## Task

-Task can execute following the actions:
+Task can execute different actions.
+Available actions are listed bellow.

-* Create Record – creates new record of any entity type;
-* Create Related Record – creates new record related to the target record;
-* Update Target Record;
-* Update Related Record – updates the record or records related to the target record;
-* Update Created Record – updates specific field of any record created in the current process;
-* Update Process Record – can be used to assign the process to specific user or team;
-* Link to Another Record – links the target record with a specified record;
-* Unlink from Another Record – unlinks the target record from the specified record;
-* Apply Assignment Rule – assigns the target record, the process record or any record created by the process according to the specific rule;
-* Create Notification – creates in-app notification for specific users;
-* Make Followed – makes specific users follow the target record, the process record or any record created by the process;
-* Trigger Another Workflow Rule - runs a workflow rule of the sequential type, target can be substituted with a related or created record;
-* Run Service Action – runs a specific service action; the list of built-in actions is available [here](workflows.md#run-service-action); developers can create custom service actions;
-* Send HTTP Request – calls external API (since version 2.4.0).

-Actions available for a task are almost the same as in Workflows tool.
+The list of actions available for a task are almost the same as for Workflows tool.
 See more details about [workflow actions](workflows.md#actions).

+### Actions

+#### Create Record

+Creates a new record of any entity type.

+#### Create Related Record

+Creates a new record related to the target record.

+#### Update Target Record

+Updates the target record.
+You can utilize formula here.

+It's possible to delete the record with the formula expression: `deleted = 1`.

+#### Update Related Record

+Updates the record (or multiple records) related to the target record.
+You can utilize formula here.

+#### Update Created Record

+Updates a record that was created within the current process.

+It's possible to delete the record with the formula expression: `deleted = 1`.

+#### Update Process Record

+Updates the process record.
+Can be used to assign the process to a specific user or team.

-It's possible to delete records in Update actions with the following formula code: `deleted = 1`.
+It's possible to delete the process record with the formula expression: `deleted = 1`.

+ ####  Link to Another Record

+Relates the target record with another record.

+#### Unlink from Another Record

+Unrelates the target record from another specified record.

+#### Apply Assignment Rule

+Assigns the record to some user by a specific rule.
+Can be applied to the target record, the process record or any record created by the process.

+#### Create Notification

+Creates in-app notification for specific users.

+Process variables can be used in a message with a placeholder `{$$variable}` (since 2.5.8 version).

+#### Make Followed

+Makes specific users to follow the target record, the process record or any record created by the process.

+#### Trigger Another Workflow Rule

+Runs a workflow rule of the sequential type, target record can be switched a related or a record created by the process.

+#### Run Service Action

+Runs a specific service action.
+The list of built-in actions is available [here](workflows.md#run-service-action).
+Developers can create custom service actions.

+#### Send HTTP Request

+Calls external API (since version 2.4.0).

+### Formula usage

-When using formula in tasks that create another record, you can access target record attributes with the function `targetEntity\attribute(ATTRIBUTE)`.
+When using formula in a task that creates or updates another record, the current entity (for the script) is switched the the record you are creating.
+To access attributes of the target record you can utilize the function `targetEntity\attribute(ATTRIBUTE)`.

 Example:

 ```
+// attribute of the target record
-name = targetEntity\attribute('name');
+$someVariable1 = targetEntity\attribute('name');

+// attribute of the record you are creating or updating
+$someVariable2 = name;

+// attribute of the record you are creating or updating
+$someVariable3 = entity\attribute('name');
 ```

 ----